-Arnold Clark Automobiles (‘the Group’) is a UK automotive retail and after sales business with branches throughout the country.
-Our policy has always been to pay the correct amount of all taxes as they fall due.
+Arnold Clark Automobiles is a UK automotive retail and after sales business with branches throughout the country.
 The Group pays a range of taxes including corporate income taxes, employment taxes, and stamp duty land tax.
 We also collect and pay employee taxes as well as indirect taxes such as VAT and excise duties.

 The Group’s strategic aim is to pay the right amount of tax, at the right time, and to comply with tax legislation and reporting requirements in the UK.
 We consider the right amount of tax to be the amount calculated as payable according to legislation in force at that time.

 The Group Chief Financial Officer is responsible for the Group’s tax strategy which is approved by the Main Board.
 The implementation and delivery of the strategy is supported by the group tax and finance teams.
 Given the complexity of tax legislation, the Group engages external tax advisers to provide an independent view on our tax compliance in all significant areas.